 What is Quenza?

 Quenza is a secure online platform where I can provide you with a ‘flow’ of structured, tailored therapy exercises, tasks and resources to read in between sessions.
-When you book a Clinical Consult, the price includes a 30-day, full-access trial.
 For continuing clients, Quenza access forms part of your therapy package, and is renewed on a monthly basis going forward.
+One-off Focus clients are provided with 30 days of access as part of the session price.

-The activities and resources you have completed on Quenza are yours to download and keep forever - even if you decide not to proceed with therapy following your Clinical Consult.
-Quenza access is typically activated on the Thursday following your Consult and you will recieve further details in a seperate email.
+The activities and resources you have completed on Quenza are yours to download and keep forever - even once our work together comes to an end.
+Quenza access is typically activated by the Friday following your Consult and you will recieve further details in a seperate email.

 How often will we meet?